Comparing Tofutti Brands (TOFB) & Dean Foods (DF)

-Tofutti Brands (OTCMKTS:TOFB) and Dean Foods (NYSE:DF) are both small-cap consumer staples companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their profitability, institutional ownership, valuation, earnings, dividends, risk and analyst recommendations.
+Tofutti Brands (OTCMKTS:TOFB) and Dean Foods (NYSE:DF) are both small-cap consumer staples companies, but which is the better business?
+We will contrast the two businesses based on the strength of their institutional ownership, dividends, analyst recommendations, profitability, earnings, valuation and risk.

 Earnings & Valuation